shrivastava-26/PortFolio/README.md

 Showcase Projects: Display of various projects demonstrating my skills and technologies used.
 Contact Form: Integrated with a mail service API to allow visitors to reach out directly.
 Responsive Design: Optimized for viewing on mobile, tablet, and desktop devices.
-User-Friendly Navigation: Easy-to-use interface for seamless exploration of my work and skills.
+User-Friendly Navigation: Easy-to-use interface for seamless exploration of my work and skills

 ## 🛠️ Built With